ROCm/omnitrace/docs/reference/development-guide.rst

 before taking the next sample.
 The allocator thread takes this data and either dynamically stores it in memory or writes it to a file depending on the value of ``OMNITRACE_USE_TEMPORARY_FILES``.
-This schema avoids all allocations in the signal handler, allows the data to grow dynamically, avoids potentially slow I/O within the signal handler, and also enables the capability of avoiding I/O altogether.
+This schema avoids all allocations in the signal handler, lets the data grow dynamically, avoids potentially slow I/O within the signal handler, and also enables the capability of avoiding I/O altogether.
 The maximum number of samplers handled by each allocator is governed by the